krushna001m/EcoAI-Waste-Reduction-and-Recycling-AI-Platform/README.md

 ## Demo

-You can try the live version of the game [here](https://krushna001m.github.io/EcoAI/).
+You can try the live version of the Platform [here](https://krushna001m.github.io/EcoAI/).

 ### Contact